omarabid59/YOLO_Google-Cloud/README.md

 # INTRODUCTION

 **NOTE.
-This repository is no longer actively being maintained by me.
+This repository is no longer actively maintained by me.
 However, if others would like to make changes, please put up a Pull request and I'll do my best to merge the changes ASAP.
 Happy coding! :)**

 This repository demonstrates how one can do Object Detection in real time using GPUs that are available on Google Cloud for free using Google's 1 year credits.
 We use a [You Only Look Once](https://pjreddie.com/darknet/yolo/) archictecture for object detection that can be visualized in a web browser as shown below.